licjon/reference-finder/README.md

     3. Cosine similarity

  The application I thought of for this program was to find supporting references for a manuscript, hence the name Reference Finder.
-The manuscript is the text file (.txt) or Word doc file (.docx).
+The manuscript is the text file (.txt), Word doc file (.docx), or a PDF.
 References are PDF files.
 But this can be used for any purpose that requires matching sentences in a text or word file to text in PDFs.

 ## How to run